 the marketplace about what constitutes a manufactured home, and how

-manufactured housing measures up against traditional site built homes in
+manufactured homes compare to traditional site built homes in

 construction materials, government inspection criteria and price.

 Click on any of the links below for more information on what you can expect from a quality manufactured home in the 21st century, and how the industry and respective companies such as Ma Williams strive to achieve